What happens if you do not comply

 - the person has paid any outstanding LPT, or enters into an agreed payment arrangement.

-At the date of filing the return, Revenue will cap the surcharge at the amount of the total LPT liability.
-For the year 2022 and for subsequent years, the surcharge is capped at 50% of the LPT liability.
-The LPT outstanding must be paid together with the approved surcharge amount.
+At the date of filing the return, Revenue will cap the surcharge.
+For the years 2013 to 2021, the surcharge was capped at the amount of the LPT liability.
+For 2022 and subsequent years, the surcharge is capped at 50% of the amount of the LPT liability.

 Next: Tax clearance